 Priority Area #1: Storage Upgrades for Photographic Collections

 ASM is striving to complete much-needed environmental upgrades to preserve its highly prized photographic collection, designated an American Treasure in late 2018.
 The vision is a secure and controlled multi-climate suite on the third floor of ASM’s north building.
 This will immediately stabilize ASM's sensitive and at-risk media.
 It is estimated that this facility will extend the life of a color slide, for example, by one thousand years, ensuring that the entire collection will continue to be available to students, researchers, members of Native American communities, and the general public for centuries to come.
-The total project budget is $2.2 million.
-Federal grants in the amounts of $500,000 and $350,000, augmented by in-kind contributions by the University of Arizona, are combining to bring this important initiative within reach.
-Total need is $900,000.
-To date, about $200,000 is in hand (cash and pledges).
+The total project budget is $2.5 million.
+Federal grants in the amounts of $500,000 and $350,000, in-kind contributions by the University of Arizona, and private donations are combining to bring this important initiative within reach of completion.
+The outstanding need is about $250,000.
 Read more.
 Watch this video.

 Priority Area #2: Archaeological Curation and Research Facility

 A high priority is an off-campus curation facility in Tucson.
 Collecting for more than a century and housed in two historic buildings on the University of Arizona campus, ASM is quickly running out of space to curate and facilitate research on archaeological collections recovered from state, county, and municipal lands in Arizona.
 Continual retrofits, upgrades, and modernizations since the early 2000s have maximized existing space but ASM is at capacity.
 Nothing more can be done on campus without sacrificing even more space currently devoted to exhibitions and public programs and, thus, harming ASM's ability to share collections with the public.
 The total project budget is $9.5M.
 To date, about $1.5M is in hand (cash and pledges).